fp7mplane/components/firelog/Readme.md

 - psutil
 - urllib

-Run the install.sh script to install additional software:
+Run the install.sh script to install and configure the additional software:

 - modified tstat
 - phantomjs